 They are literature’s cold cases, the Missing and Presumed Dead.
 They are the unlucky novels and stories that inspired movies so successful that they eclipsed the originals almost completely.
 Some books weather a subsequent movie’s success.
 Gone With the Wind survives as a classic film and a classic novel.
-But how many people know that before it was a movie, Die Hard was a very good novel called Nothing Lasts Forever, or that Forrest Gump is based on the novel Forrest Gump?
+But how many people know that before it was a movie, The Birds was a very good novella by Daphne Du Maurier, or that Forrest Gump is based on the novel Forrest Gump?

 Good fiction deserves a better fate.
 By way of a modest corrective, this series seeks out and showcases those obscured, forgotten novels and stories that gave their lives that movies might live, stories that were always at least as good as the well-known films they inspired and in more than a few instances, a lot better.